Translate This Page

 Instructions for Author(s)

-"CBRNE-Terrorism Newsletter" is published every three to four months and its main target is to provide continuous education and information to the CBRNE/counter-terrorism community.
+As of January 2014 "CBRNE-Terrorism Newsletter" will be published on monthly basis and its main target is to provide continuous education and information to the CBRNE/counter-terrorism community.

-The Newsletter’s “Original Papers” section hosts articles relevant to the title.
+Newsletter’s (occasional) “Original Papers” chapter hosts articles relevant to the title.
 These articles can be written by one writer or by a group of experts.

 Acceptance of articles: Each article is reviewed by at least two members of the Editorial Team.
 In case of disagreement the paper is reviewed by one or more members of the International Advisory Committee – depending on the topic – and the final decision regarding its publication relies on the Editorial Team.
 The authors are informed within 2 weeks about the acceptance of their paper.
 In certain instances, the paper might be given to the authors for modification before the publication.
 The modified paper should be returned to the Newsletter within 2 weeks, otherwise it is considered withdrawn.
 Usually the paper is published in the forthcoming issue of the Newsletter.